ibm-cloud-docs/devsecops/devsecops-dev-mode.md

 |`deploy-acceptance-tests`| Run acceptance and integration tests on the deployed built artifacts on the dev environment |
 |`deploy-release`| Add the built artifacts to the inventory.
 The Continuous Delivery pipeline uses this inventory. |
 |`code-ci-finish`| Collect, create, and upload the logs files, artifacts, and evidence to the evidence locker.
 If any of the compliance checks that were previously executed in the pipeline fail, this stage also fails.
 This stage represents the “fail safe” behavior to ensure that compliance issues are remediated before a PR can be merged or a build can be deployed. |
-{: caption="Table 1.
-Development stages of the CI pipeline" caption-side="top"}
+{: caption="Development stages of the CI pipeline" caption-side="top"}

 ## Development mode for CD pipeline
 {: #devsecops-devmod-cd_pipeline}